 To scan intranet websites and web applications using Acunetix Online you need to make them accessible via the Internet.
 You need to configure port forwarding on your local firewall and set up suitable rules so only Acunetix online has access to such sites.

-Acunetix On-Premise and Acunetix Online use the same engine and the same interface.
-There are minor differences, for example, Acunetix Online is automatically integrated with a network scanner while for Acunetix On-Premise you must configure it yourself.
+Acunetix On-Premises and Acunetix Online use the same engine and the same interface.
+There are minor differences, for example, Acunetix Online is automatically integrated with a network scanner while for Acunetix On-Premises you must configure it yourself.

-When you purchase Acunetix, you must decide whether you want to use Acunetix Online or Acunetix On-Premise.
+When you purchase Acunetix, you must decide whether you want to use Acunetix Online or Acunetix On-Premises.
 You cannot use them interchangeably with the same license key.

 Learn more about prominent vulnerabilities, keep up with recent product updates, and catch the latest news from Acunetix.